Msurshima-Uji/Beauty-Industry-Data-Analysis-Project/README.md

 # Beauty-Industry-Data-Analysis-Project
 This repo contains files for a data analysis research project on customer behaviour in the beauty industry.
 This analysis specifically focuses on what factors influences customer behaviour utilising kaggle-sourced data of a beauty store.
+Research includes literature reviews and analysis conducted with technologies utilised for this analysis.
+Technolgies include: Kaggle, Jupyter notebook, Python programming language, Tableau.